Khorumi

-The Khorumi (ხორუმი) is a war dance that originated in the region of Guria/Adjara, which is located in the southwestern region of Georgia.
+The Khorumi (ხორუმი) is a war dance that originated in the region of Adjara, which is located in the southwestern region of Georgia.
 The dance was originally performed by only a few men.
 However, over time it has grown in scale.
-In today's version of the Khorumi, thirty or forty dancers can participate.
+In today's version of the Khorumi, 30 to 40 dancers can participate.
 The dance was inscribed on the Intangible Cultural Heritage of Georgia list in 2013.

 Although the number of performers changed, the content of the dance is still the same.
 The dance brings to life the Georgian army of the past centuries.
 A few men who are searching the area for a campsite and enemy camps perform the initial "prelude" to the dance.
 Afterwards, they call the army onto the battlefield.
 The exit of the army is quite breathtaking.
 Its strength, simple but distinctive movements and the precision of lines create a sense of awe on stage.
 The dance incorporates in itself the themes of search, war, and the celebration of victory as well as courage and glory of Georgian soldiers.
 Since Georgia has seen many wars throughout its history, Khorumi is a call from the past and reminds us that in order to have peace, we must be ready for war.